DBT for Substance Abuse in California

 Dialectical behavior therapy (DBT) is a type of evidence-based psychotherapy that teaches people new coping skills to help manage their emotions and decrease conflict in relationships.
 It focuses specifically on therapeutic skills in 4 key areas.
 There are 4 main skills that are focused on in DBT and they are:

-- Mindfulness: Focuses on improving the ability to accept and be present within the moment
+- Mindfulness: Focuses on improving the ability to accept and be present in the moment.

 - Distress tolerance: Aimed towards increasing the tolerance for negative emotions rather than trying to escape them.

-- Emotional regulation: A method and a strategy used to manage and change emotions that are high intensity and causing problems in a person’s life.
+- Emotional regulation: A method and a strategy used to manage and change emotions that are high intensity and cause problems with a person’s mental health.

 - Interpersonal effectiveness: Techniques that allow the individual to communicate with others assertively.
 This allows for maintaining self-respect and strengthens relationships.